wendellcalixtoo/Javascript-Programming-in-Web-Language/README.md

 - The NOT (!)
 Negation operator
 - How to validate a form
 - The push function to place elements within an array
-- The innerHTML property of the elements, which was used to delete the <ul> items
+- The innerHTML property of the elements, which was used to delete the items
 - The forEach method for traversing arrays

 ## :star: Chapter 7: Removal, Delegation and Animation